karlp/oocd-rtos-locm3/fr-blink/README.md

-freertos blinking via a task and a timer, using libopencm3
+### freertos blinking via a task and a timer, using libopencm3

-When it's "working" you should see things like this:
+## Status

+ * Freertos 8.2.x: working both blinks and thread info
+ * Freertos 9.0.0: working both
+ * Freertos 10.0.1: working both
+ * Freertos 10.1.0: blink works, thread support broken because of freertos bug. (see below)
+ * Freertos 10.2.1: working both
+ * Freertos 10.3.0: working both

+You _must_ be using the FreeRTOS-openocd.c file from after v0.10.0 or later.
+(My earlier test code here had been imported from various places and used an old buggy helper.
+See http://openocd.zylin.com/#/c/5577

+## Older notes.

+Originally this repo was to work out what really did and didn't work after seeing various inconsistencies and problems with the rtos support.
+For reference, with working rtos support, you should see things like this:

 (gdb) info threads
   Id   Target Id         Frame